intel-lab-lkp/linux/Documentation/leds/leds-class.rst

     - offloaded:
                 return a boolean indicating if the trigger is offloaded to hardware.

+                If an LED driver specifies a hw control trigger but the latter doesn't implement this callback, a dev_err_once will be emitted and the LED trigger will be assumed to be not offloaded.

 LED driver can activate additional modes by default to workaround the impossibility of supporting each different mode on the supported trigger.